mojaloop/documentation/docs/product/features/deployment/tools.md

 # Mojaloop Deployment Tools

-This document outlines the four deployment options for Mojaloop, ordered by complexity and production-readiness.
+This document outlines the three deployment options for Mojaloop, ordered by complexity and production-readiness.
 Each tool serves specific use cases and deployment scenarios.

 ## Core Test Harness